charlesvestal/midi_sample_recorder/README.md

 A simple Python tool to automate the recording of synthesizer presets.
 Easily capture, process, and organize your presets into high-quality WAV files with embedded loop points.

+Give it a list of Patch Names in a text file, and it will record each one by one, incrementing an external synth via midi Program Changes.
+You end up with a set of one-shots for each program on the synth, ready to load into your favorite sampler.

 ## Features

 - **Automated Recording**: Record multiple presets sequentially with minimal setup.